Introduction to Microsoft SQL Server Reporting Services

 Our brain is still wired to recognize trends in data more rapidly from a graphical representation than from an endless list

 of numbers.
 That's why charts, maps and other data visualizations are so popular.
-But in this module you will learn
+In this module you will learn all about these charts, and how to

 - Advanced charting and sparklines